luchio198/task-manager-VS/README.md

+# Task Manager

+This is a Task Manager App build in React, JavaScript and Material UI

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.